 Pilgrims may look and play like a simplistic mobile adventure but feels like reading an ancient russian book from the 19th century.

-Designed by Jakub Dvorský and his team, the idea came from a mini-game found in Samorost 3, furtherly expanded on by way of using Czech fairy tales tropes and characters.
+Designed by Jakub Dvorský and his team, the idea originally came from a mini-game designed for Samorost 3, furtherly expanded on by way of using Czech fairy tales tropes and characters.
 Deck building is a mechanic that seems to be quite fashionable lately, so the idea is exactly that: a deck building adventure game.

 Since this is designed to be a mobile experience first and foremost, the controls are simplified to the core, but that also means the charm of leafing through an old picture book is perfectly replicated.
-A small detail I love to death is how the angles of each picture look old and slightly creased, like gently worn by time.
-It’s that small attention to details that makes the Czech studio one of the best in the business.
+A small detail I personally loved to death is how the angles of each picture look old and slightly creased, like gently worn by time.
+It’s that small attention to detail that makes the Czech studio one of the best in the business.

-Playing Pilgrims is not very far removed from watching a weird 70s cartoon, like Fantastic Planet, especially because of that sinister “adult” vibe that makes the game better suited for adults rather than children.
+The experience of playing Pilgrims is not very far removed from watching a weird 70s cartoon, like Fantastic Planet, especially because of that sinister “adult” vibe that makes the game actually more suited for adults rather than children.
 But, then again, that is Amanita Design’ trademark for most of their titles.
 Still, even after listing all those very positive things, I still think Pilgrims could have been something more.

 Since there are really only two main characters in the game, it would have made sense to write two separate stories, a good way to make the adventure more varied, even without artificially prolonging the experience.
-As it is, the player will have seen basically everything in little more than an hour, there are a full 50 interactions/animations to unlock but those are just that, a small bonus which is not gonna prolong the game’s length that much.
+As it is, the player will have seen basically everything in a little more than an hour, there are a full 50 interactions/animations to unlock but those are just that, a small bonus which is not gonna prolong the experience’s length that much.
 It’s just that the art style is so spot on and everything so whimsical and funny that see it end so quickly, well, it is a bit of a letdown really.

-Those looking for a weird, quirky, short adventure game which perfectly uses the deck building mechanic as a basis of narrating a peculiar story of paying back a gambling debt, will probably have to pause at Pilgrims and not look any further.
-It offers little more than an hour of entertainment, sure, but then again it costs like a cheap movie ticket.
+Those looking for a weird, quirky, short adventure game which ingenoiusly uses the deck building mechanic as a way of narrating a short peculiar story of paying back a gambling debt, will probably have to stop at Pilgrims and not look any further.
+It offers little more than an hour of entertainment, sure, but then again, it is priced like a cheap movie ticket.
 Amanita Design confirms their great talent for art design and interesting – if a bit shallow – gameplay.